(0 | 0 Reviews)

 Tips & Secrets

-• Ensuring the oil is piping hot before dropping the bhajjis provides the absolute secret to achieving superior professional-grade non-greasy results.
+• Ensuring the oil is piping hot before dropping the bhajjis provides the absolute secret to achieving superior non-greasy results.

-Nutritional Information(Per 150g portion)
+Nutritional Information(Per 1 serving)

 Calories